-- 1. To achieve a specific sales volume and profitability level through internal growth, or acquisition. - 2.
+- 1. Achieve a specific sales volume and profitability level through internal growth, or acquisition. - 2.
 Total annual income for the owner(s) / leader(s) and a competitive ROI for the shareholders. - 3.
-Specific number of weekly hours worked by the owner(s) / leader(s) and vacation time taken...or other lifestyle adjustments. - 4.
-Increase the market value for the business to facilitate a sale or intergenerational transfer of the business for a particular \$ amount, in a specific number of years. - 5.
-Develop a strong and sustainable Management Team that will make #1, #2, #3 and #4 above happen effectively and profitably. - 6.
-Develop a Culture of clarity, commitment, urgency and accountability. - 7.
-Develop a 'Succession & Exit Strategy' (if applicable).
+Specific number of weekly hours that will be worked by the owner(s) / leader(s) and vacation time taken...or other lifestyle and work / life balance improvements. - 4.
+Increase in the market value for the business to a specific amount to facilitate a 'successful' sale or intergenerational transfer of the business for a specific dollar amount, in a specific number of years. - 5.
+How the Business Model may have to change to achieve sustainability and your profit commitments for 3, 5 or 7 years from now. - 6.
+Develop a strong, committed and sustainable Management Team that will make #1, #2, #3, #4 and #5 above happen effectively and profitably. - 7.
+Develop a Culture of clarity, commitment, empowerment, urgency and accountability...and a Culture of integrity, fairness, opportunity and respect that attracts, challenges and retains top-performers.

+8. Develop a 'Succession & Exit Strategy' (if applicable).
 Mentor the next-gen 'kids' or Management Team to effectively take over the business and to develop a process by which they will pay for it.
 This includes an assessment as to whether the next-gen 'kids' or current managers are actually interested and capable and whether they get along...and whether they'll be able to take the business to the next level.
 Maintaining the 'status quo' is not acceptable.
 The 'status quo' is just a fancy term for a slower rate of dying.

-Note: If there are not capable and interested next-gen 'kids', partners or managers to take over the business, develop a 'Succession & Exit Plan' involving a 3rd party sale as the likely option.
+Note: If the next-gen 'kids', partners or managers are not capable and interested to take over the business, develop a 'Succession & Exit Plan' involving a 3rd party sale as the likely option.